drchrispinnock/awshsm/text/12-References.md

 # References

+XXX - it is easier to initially label these with text and replace them with numbers at the end.

-[1] AWS CloudHSM User Guide, Amazon Web Services, 2020.
+[AWSCH] AWS CloudHSM User Guide, Amazon Web Services, 2020.